Mindspace-Fontys/mindspace-fontys.github.io/docs/research/languages/index.md

 :::info

 The criteria in the table below are ordered from most important to least important.
-If any of the criteria marked as "Terrible", we will not consider the language.
+If any of the criteria marked as "strong disadventage", we will not consider the language.
 Therefore we will stop scoring the criteria from that point on.

 :::

-\+ = Amazing | - = Terrible | o = Neutral

-If you would like more information on how we scored each language, you can click on the score to see the source.

 | Criteria                   | [Rust](./rust.md) | [C#](./csharp.md) | [Java](./java.md) | [Go](./go.md) |
 | -------------------------- | :---------------: | :---------------: | :---------------: | :-----------: |